alexs2112/MonoRogue/Roadmap.md

    * Have every enemy that can see an enemy that you hit know where you are
    * Have more enemies speak
    * Do we want PlayerGlyph loading all of the possible glyphs into memory and leaving them all there, or do we want to load them when it changes?
+   * Loading a game when the player has a key still allows them to win but does not show the correct exit glyph

  * Release prep:
    * Fix all @todo tags